-- Please ensure you are muted if you are not speaking to the group - We will pause for questions as we go - If you are having connectivity issues, please try turning off your camera during the presentation; these can be turned on during discussion sections - If you have any technical issues please privately message Sharmin in the chat for her help - If you have a questions as we go, please use the chat function - For breakout groups, we encourage use of your camera if possible please!
+- Please ensure you are muted if you are not speaking to the group - We will pause for questions as we go, but do jump in if you have them! - If you are having connectivity issues, please try turning off your camera during the presentation; these can be turned on during discussion sections - If you have any technical issues please privately message Sharmin in the chat - If you have a questions as we go, please use the chat function - We encourage use of your camera if possible please!